 15 Ways You Can Conserve Energy & Feel Good About It!

 On top of that, traditional uses of resources like coal, oil, and gas create immense amounts of pollution.
 Healthwise - this puts our lives at risk.
-It increases rates of lung cancer and asthma.
-In turn, it places even more stress on the healthcare system (again, a whole other topic!).
+Pollution in our air increases the rates of lung cancer and asthma and places unnecessary stress on many nation’s already-stressed healthcare systems.

 So as an individual, what can you do to conserve energy?
 How can you make a difference?